CodeAndPranks/CodeAndPranks.github.io/README.md

 Still,the worm eat my construction graph !
 ![grid-snake](https://user-images.githubusercontent.com/94220731/198875879-db8010bf-01c8-4f34-98c7-3dd8a0a6e734.svg)

 Link to my repos with a few more scripts.
 Each got a readmee.file: https://github.com/CodeAndPranks?tab=repositories
 ```
 https://github.com/CodeAndPranks?tab=repositories
 ```
-1.Some-Really-Nice CSS & JavaScript Functions,all with demo-button:
+1.Some-Really-Nice CSS & JavaScript Functions,all with demo-buttons:
 https://codeandpranks.github.io/someFunctions

 2.[Deleted.New sceript will take this place]